varnishcache/varnish-cache/doc/sphinx/users-guide/esi.rst

  esi:remove
  <!--esi ...-->

-Content substitution based on variables and cookies is not implemented but is on the roadmap.
-At least if you look at the roadmap from a certain angle.
-During a full moon.
+Content substitution based on variables and cookies is not implemented.

 Varnish will not process ESI instructions in HTML comments.